ozayakcan/discord-bot/README.md

 - Localization files:
 ```
-src/json/lang/
+src/configs/langs/
 ```
-- Just copy en.json and rename as your desired language.
+- Just copy en-US.xml and rename as your desired language.
 Bot will automatically load on start.
+See [supported languages](https://discord.com/developers/docs/reference#locales) for slash commands
 - For changing default language update your [secrets](#secrets).

 ### Commands